Rights of union representatives under collective agreements

 14.10.1 Union representatives in the workplace shall be given the opportunity to attend courses aimed at making them more competent in their work.
 Those who attend the courses shall retain their regular salary for up to one week per year.
 In companies with more than 15 members, union representatives shall retain their regular salary for up to two weeks in the first year.
 This applies to one union representatives per year in each company if there are 5-50 members in employment, and to two union representatives if there are more than 50 members.
 The courses shall be recognized by the contracting parties.

-Agreement: Collective agreement between Reykjavík Energy and Efling.
+Agreement: Collective agreement between Orkuveitu Reykjavík and Efling.

-Collective agreement between the Icelandic Seamen's Union and SFS and SA on behalf of Efling et al
+Collective agreement of the Icelandic Seafarers' Association with SFS and SA on behalf of Efling etc

 1.28.1.
 General

-The shipowner is responsible for the sale of the catch and has the crew's authority to do so with regard to its share of the catch.
-He shall guarantee the crew the highest market price for the fish, although never lower than what the shipowner receives, including roe, liver and bones.
-It is not permitted to deduct from the total value of the catch the cost of purchasing fishing permits, cf. Article 1 of Act No. 24/1986, cf. Article 10 of Act No. 79/1994 on amendments to Act No. 24/1986 on exchange value and payment mediation, as amended.
+The catcher has the sale of the catch in his hands and is authorized by the vessel for matters concerning its share of the catch.
+He shall ensure that shipowners receive the highest market price for the fish, never lower than what the catcher receives, including roe, liver and bones.
+It is not permitted to deduct from the total value of the catch costs incurred from the purchase of fishing licences, cf. §1 of law no. 24/1986, cf. §10 of law no. 79/1994 on amendment to law no. 24/1986 on price allocation and payment mediation with later amendments.

-The following provisions do not apply in cases where catch is sold on the domestic or foreign auction market.
+The following provisions do not apply in cases where power is sold on the domestic or foreign tender market.

-At the start of the capelin, blue whiting, mackerel and herring season, representatives of fishing companies shall hold a meeting with representatives of fishermen who are on the Fishermen and Fishermen's Arbitration Committee and employees of the Exchange Price Agency.
+At the beginning of the season for loðnu, kolmunna, makrí and herring, the representatives of the fisheries shall hold a meeting with the representatives of the seamen who are on the adjudication committee of seamen and offshore workers and the staff of the Price Exchange Office.

-The shipowner and crew shall enter into an agreement on the price of fish when the shipowner sells the catch for its own processing, i.e. in a transaction between related parties.
-In order for such an agreement to be valid, it shall be confirmed in a secret ballot of the crew and subsequently signed by representatives of the crew and the shipowner.
-The agreement shall be in a standard form, stating, among other things, the price of individual fish species, size, quality, market and exchange rate criteria and planned disposal, period of validity and termination clauses, etc.
+The vessel owner and crew shall make an agreement among themselves regarding fish prices, when the vessel sells the catch for its own processing, i.e., in transactions between related parties.
+For such an agreement to acquire validity, it shall be confirmed in a secret ballot of the crew and, upon completion, signed by the representatives of the crew and the vessel.
+The agreement shall be in a standardized form, wherein, among other things, the price of individual fish species, size, quality, market and price benchmarks, and disposal plan, term of validity and termination provisions, etc., are stated.

-If the majority of the crew believes that an agreement on fish prices is in conflict with this collective agreement, a ruling shall be sought from the Fishermen's and Fishermen's Arbitration Committee.
-Related parties mean that fishing and processing are under the controlling ownership of the same parties.
+If the majority of the crew consider that the agreement on fish prices is in conflict with this collective agreement, a decision shall be sought from the adjudication committee of sailors and offshore workers.
+By 'obligated parties' is meant that processing and handling are under the dominant control of the same parties.

-If the catch is placed in containers for sale abroad, the crew members shall themselves unload the catch into the containers, without any special remuneration.
-The time spent unloading the fish into the containers shall not be counted as contractual port leave.
+If a catch is placed in containers for sale abroad, shipowners must themselves transfer the catch from the containers, without any special commission.
+The time spent transferring the fish from the containers shall not be counted as contractually agreed port fees.

-Landing fees shall be paid in accordance with the provisions of the collective agreement regarding individual fishing activities.
+Severance pay shall be paid in accordance with the provisions of the collective agreement regarding individual hunting branches.

-However, the crew and the shipowner may agree that a third party will undertake to land and place the fish in containers due to special circumstances in each location, in which case that cost shall be deducted separately in addition to the agreed deduction, cf. Article 3 of Act No. 24/1986 on exchange value and payment mediation within the fishing industry, cf. Act No. 21/1987 on amendments thereto.
+Ship owners and the outfitter may, however, make an agreement that a third party shall take on the landing and placing of the fish in crates due to special circumstances at each location, and then that cost shall be deducted from the special additional deduction, see §3 of law no. 24/1986 on exchange value and payment mediation within the fisheries, see law no. 21/1987 on amendment thereof.

-If crew members do not land themselves, they must appoint a steward from among their group to supervise the processing of the catch placed in containers, without special payment.
+Country shipowners shall not themselves appoint a confidential agent from their group, who shall supervise the disposal of the catch placed in the hold, without special payment.

-Fish buyers must submit a net for each catch to the crew representative, with a detailed price per kilo.
+Fish buyers shall hand over a note to the shipowners' trustee for each landed catch with a detailed price per kilogram.

 4.13.
 Settlement

-Each fishing trip shall be considered a separate purchase insurance period.
-Upon the vessel's return from a fishing trip, a final statement of previous fishing trips shall be available, but not later than 15 days after the end of the fishing trip.
-The crew's representative shall be provided with a copy of the sales notes for the products, upon request.
+Each fishing trip shall be considered a separate purchase guarantee period.
+Upon the ship's return from a fishing trip, a final settlement of the previous fishing trips shall be made, but no later than 15 days after the end of the fishing trip.
+The trustee of the shipowners shall receive a copy of the sales receipts of the products, when he wishes it.

 5.27.
 Settlement

-Crew members shall receive 90% of the estimated catch share at the end of each fishing trip.
-Final settlement shall be made no later than the end of the next fishing trip.
-The crew representative shall be provided with sales notes for the products upon request.
+Ship owners shall receive 90% of the estimated share of the catch at the end of each fishing season.
+The final settlement shall take place no later than at the end of the next fishing season.
+The trustee of the ship owners shall receive the sale proceeds of the products when he wishes.

 5.44.
 Settlement

-Each fishing trip shall be considered a separate purchase insurance period.
+Each fishing trip shall be considered a separate purchase guarantee period.

-Crew members shall receive 90% of the estimated catch share at the end of each fishing trip.
-Final settlement shall be made no later than the end of the next fishing trip.
-The crew representative shall be provided with sales notes for the products upon request.
+Ship owners shall receive 90% of the estimated share of the catch at the end of each fishing season.
+The final settlement shall take place no later than at the end of the next fishing season.
+The trustee of the ship owners shall receive the sale proceeds of the products when he wishes.

 5.57.
 Settlement

-Each fishing trip shall be considered a separate purchase insurance period.
-Crew members shall receive 90% of the estimated catch share at the end of each fishing trip.
-Final settlement shall be made no later than 30 days after the end of the fishing trip.
-The crew representative shall receive sales notes for the products
+Each hunting trip shall be considered a separate purchase guarantee period.
+Ship captains shall receive 90% of the estimated catch share at the end of each hunting trip.
+The final settlement shall take place no later than 30 days after the end of the hunting trip.
+The trusted person of the ship captains shall receive the sales proceeds of the products